rnavaneeth992/COLLEGE_MANAGEMENT_SYSTEM/README.md

 # COLLEGE_MANAGEMENT_SYSTEM
- A Prototype Website to replicate the College management System using HTML CSS JS for Front, PHP for backend and MySQL for Database
+ Designed a Web Application Using HTML, CSS (Bootstrap) for Front End with PHP for Back end and MySQL for Database.

 + Requires use of XAMPP Apache web server and MySQL 8.0 server